Canadian oil producers trade shares for growth but investors hard to impress

 Unusually large price discounts for Canadian crude, due to clogged pipelines, and faltering global prices have made growth hard to realize.
 Some producers have reduced output and lower cash flow has left consolidation using stock as the main option.

-Shares of Encana Corp (ECA.TO), Baytex Energy Corp (BTE.TO) and International Petroleum Corp (IPCO.TO), for examples, each plummeted by double-digits on the days they announced deals to buy rivals with shares.
-The TSX energy index .SPTTEN performed better on those days, although it has been in steep decline since early October.
+Shares of Encana Corp, Baytex Energy Corp and International Petroleum Corp, for examples, each plummeted by double-digits on the days they announced deals to buy rivals with shares.
+The TSX energy index performed better on those days, although it has been in steep decline since early October.

-“We’ve been getting shocked with bad news all year, and investors don’t necessarily believe that consolidation is a big enough catalyst to offset all the macro headwinds,” said Kevin Brent, vice-president of investment for BlueSky Equities, which owns shares in Seven Generations Energy (VII.TO) and Crescent Point Energy Corp (CPG.TO).
+“We’ve been getting shocked with bad news all year, and investors don’t necessarily believe that consolidation is a big enough catalyst to offset all the macro headwinds,” said Kevin Brent, vice-president of investment for BlueSky Equities, which owns shares in Seven Generations Energy and Crescent Point Energy Corp.

-Canadian oil producers face a dwindling amount of capital willing to invest in the sector, leaving many with a stark choice, said Eric Nuttal, senior portfolio manager at Ninepoint Partners, which owns shares in MEG Energy (MEG.TO), Baytex and Athabasca Oil (ATH.TO).
+Canadian oil producers face a dwindling amount of capital willing to invest in the sector, leaving many with a stark choice, said Eric Nuttal, senior portfolio manager at Ninepoint Partners, which owns shares in MEG Energy, Baytex and Athabasca Oil.

 “Do you increase in scale and get your market cap above $1 billion to get on the radar screen?
 Or do you just throw in the towel?”